LenHodgeman/DP-Access-Management-API/docs/digitalpersona-enrollment.md

 [Could use additional content, but not duplicating or overlapping the main content on the authentication repo.]

-To view the digitalpersona-core repo, click the following link.
+To view the digitalpersona-enrollment repo, click the following link.

 [Digitalpersona Authentication API Repo](https://lenhodgeman.github.io/digitalpersona-enrollment/)